Lottie vs Rive Animation: Which Tool Best Fits Your UI/UX Workflow?

 When we asked our team what got them into using Lottie in the first place, even before they joined Motion The Agency, most of them said the same thing.
 It was the community.
 One of our designers shared that when they were just getting into UI animation for the web, Lottie was the easiest tool to start with.
 The community was super active, the asset library had loads of free templates, and there were answers everywhere when they got stuck.
 Tutorials were easy to find, not just from the official team but from other designers who had gone through the same learning curve.
 It made the whole experience feel approachable and supportive.

-Rive’s community is smaller, but it’s growing quickly.
-Since the platform is newer, there’s not as much content out there yet, but the community that does exist is solid, especially for teams focused on building interactive, real-time animations.
+Rive’s community is growing rapidly.
+Though the platform considered new, the amount of content is starting to increase and the community is already solid, especially for teams focused on building interactive, real-time animations.
 You can find ready-to-use assets in the Rive community library, though it’s not as deep or searchable as what LottieFiles offers.
 That said, the assets available are usually built with interactivity in mind, which is a huge plus.
 As for documentation and learning curve, Rive takes a bit more effort to learn, especially when it comes to working with the editor and understanding how state machines work.
 But once you get the hang of it, you get way more control over how your animations behave.

 So when you line up Lottie and Rive across things like interactivity, file type, performance, ease of use, and learning resources, the differences start to stand out.
 Lottie’s a go-to if you’re already working in After Effects.
 It’s easy to use, super beginner-friendly, and backed by a huge community with tons of free templates and tutorials.
 It works great for simple animations that don’t need to react to user input.
 Rive, on the other hand, is made for real-time interaction.
 It gives you way more control, especially if you're building buttons, toggles, or anything dynamic.
 It does take a bit more time to learn, but the performance and flexibility are worth it once you're up to speed.